Maryam090/AppFolioManager/src/content/contact/_index.md

     - icon: "/images/icons/svg/like.svg"
       title: Knowledge Base & Onboarding Guides
-      description: Access step-by-step guides, FAQs, and best practices to get the most out of AppFolio — from setup to advanced features.
+      description: Access step-by-step guides, FAQs, and best practices to get the most out of App Stack — from setup to advanced features.
 ---